certbot/certbot/docs/using.rst

 Running with Docker
 ===================

-Docker_ is another way to quickly obtaintesting certs.
+Docker_ is another way to quickly obtain testing certs.
 From the server that the domain your requesting a cert for resolves to, `install Docker`_, issue the following command: